dsh311/TypingTempest/README.md

 # TypingTempest
-TypingTempest is an educational tool designed to give feedback when typing a sequence or code or other text.
+TypingTempest is an educational tool designed to give feedback when typing a sequence of code or other text.

 1. Supports colored syntax for better readability normal ascii text files.
 2. Practice typing sequences that you create yourself.